Listen to an audio file of this tool.

 - Six-year-olds may be more apt to question your rules and refuse to proceed with the routine.

-- Seven-year-olds crave structure so they may not be able to deal well with a chaotic morning that does not follow that typical routine.
+- Seven-year-olds crave structure, so they may not be able to deal well with a chaotic morning that does not follow the typical routine.

 - Eight-year-olds may have a limited attention span, so if a task is too challenging, they may drop it and move on.